renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 Dancing Hawks are omnivorous; they prefer the fruits and leaves of several trees native to the Dragons' Mountains, as well as some of the hardier shrubs and grasses that grow further up the slope.
 They also hunt, though they only hunt animals much smaller than themselves; unfortunately for the shepherds of the hills below the Dragons' Mountains, a sheep is "much smaller than" these massive creatures.
-Dancing Hawks have a unique method of hunting; their jaws are not powerful enough to kill, and their claws are wide, short, thick and well-muscled--and without claw or talon, adapted as they are for agility in the rough mountains rather than gripping or slashing.
+Dancing Hawks have a unique method of hunting; their jaws are not powerful enough to kill, and their claws are wide, short, thick and well-muscled — and without claw or talon, adapted as they are for agility in the rough mountains rather than gripping or slashing.
 Instead, they "stomp" on their pray, raising their legs and striking down with immense force; given the size and strength of the creature, these stomps are devastating.

 Dancing Hawks are social creatures, travelling in small packs in the Dragons' Mountains.
 A typical pack consists of about 6 adults and their young.
-They are also intelligent animals--smart enough to share kills and to cooperate to raise their pack's young.
+They are also intelligent animals — smart enough to share kills and to cooperate to raise their pack's young.

 Dancing Hawks run with their spines parallel to the ground; this, taken together with their social and intelligent nature, makes it possible for them to bear a rider.
 Though most of them still run wild in the hills and mountains of the Dragons' Mountains, there are several domesticated breeds; they have the size and strength to bear a Drake rider, and the intelligence to be trained for war.